-- Do not charge or use the battery pack in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
-Inserting or removing the battery pack from the charger may ignite the dust or fumes. - NEVER force the battery pack into the charger.
-Do not modify the battery pack in any way to fit into a noncompatible charger as battery pack may rupture causing serious personal injury.
-Consult the chart at the end of this manual for compatibility of batteries and chargers. - Charge the battery packs only in designated DEWALT chargers. - DO NOT splash or immerse in water or other liquids. - Do not store or use the tool and battery pack in locations where the temperature may reach or exceed 105 °F (40 °C) (such as outside sheds or metal buildings in summer).
-For best life store battery packs in a cool, dry location.
+- Do not charge or use battery in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
+Inserting or removing the battery from the charger may ignite the dust or fumes. - NEVER force battery pack into charger.
+DO NOT modify battery pack in any way to fit into a non-compatible charger as battery pack may rupture causing serious personal injury.
+Consult the chart at the end of this manual for compatibility of batteries and chargers. - Charge the battery packs only in DEWALT chargers. - DO NOT splash or immerse in water or other liquids. - Do not store or use the tool and battery pack in locations where the temperature may reach or exceed 105 °F (40 °C) (such as outside sheds or metal buildings in summer).